Breword/tmux/Contributing.md

 ### Small things

-- ([#1839](https://github.com/tmux/tmux/issues/1839)) It would be good if select-pane had a -Z flag to preserve zoom state (if already zoomed, stay zoomed), similarly for other commands (swap-pane).
-Perhaps this should be the default rather than adding a flag.

 - "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

 - Some sort of menu or menus in copy mode.

-- Add resize-pane -p to match split-window -p.

 - A flag to wait-for for a timeout or to stop waiting on a signal.

 - A command in copy mode to toggle the selection.

-- ([#1240](https://github.com/tmux/tmux/issues/1240)) Key in copy mode to search for word under cursor.

 - source-file should allow - for stdin like load-buffer (this would be easier and work better if ([#1755](https://github.com/tmux/tmux/issues/1755)) below